 MPA-EPM Virtual Information Session

-For new candidates interested in applying to the one year MPA in Economic Policy Management for leading policymakers and professionals program.
+For new candidates interested in applying to the one year MPA in Economic Policy Management program for leading policymakers and professionals.

 The MPA in Economic Policy Management (formerly PEPM) is designed to provide professionals and policymakers of demonstrated achievement and superior promise with the skills required to design and implement economic policy effectively, with a strong emphasis on the policy issues of developing and transition economies.
 The Program was initiated as a cooperative endeavor of Columbia University's School of International and Public Affairs, Graduate School of Business, and Department of Economics in cooperation with the World Bank, and continues to maintain strong ties to the World Bank.
 Its position, at the heart of Columbia, offers students an Ivy League education at one of the top universities in the world, with access to courses and events featuring world-renowned experts in their fields.